 In between dissections and arguments, Haeckel produced artwork, much of it quite beautiful, starting with his atlas of radiolarians, published in 1862.
 It has been argued that what he "saw" was influenced by Jugendstil, the Art Nouveau form popular in Germany at the time.
 In Haeckel's view, common ancestry helped explain the repeated patterns in nature, from the shapes of leaves to the body plans of cnidarians.
 He illustrated all of them in his unmistakable style.

 Whether or not artistic style influenced Haeckel's illustrations, his illustrations certainly influenced later art forms, including light fixtures, jewelry, furniture, and even a gateway to the Paris Word Fair in 1900.
 Later in his career, Haeckel produced Art Forms in Nature, a work that he published in a series of 10 installments.
 Designed to interest the general public in naturalism, the installments included Haeckel's own illustrations of animals, plants and microscopic organisms.
+Paleontologist and science historian J. David Archibald likens Haeckel to John Audubon in the United States and John and Elizabeth Gould in England for his combination of artistic ability and scientific knowledge, though Haeckel "saw no problems couching racist views under the aegis of science."
 In 1913, he published a set of photographs titled Nature as an Artist, aimed at countering accusations that his illustrations could be misleading.
 Today, however, many scientists and science historians share the conviction that his images were often highly contrived, beautiful as they may be.

 When Haeckel worked on the artistic popular books around the turn of the 20th century, he enjoyed the advice and encouragement of a new friend, Frida von Uslar-Gleichen.
 Their partnership began when she sent him a fan letter.
 Frida was a 30-something spinster of somewhat modest means, but she was educated and beautiful and — not insignificantly to Haeckel — had been born the same year his beloved Anna died.
 Although in his 60s, Haeckel was still an attractive man.
 The relationship moved beyond the platonic, and considerably brightened Haeckel's twilight years.
 But Frida suffered health problems, as well as despair over their inability to break with Victorian convention and become a couple.
 She died of a morphine overdose, maybe intentional, and Haeckel memorialized her with the species name of a newly discovered cnidarian.